How To Install The Perfect Steam Shower

 1. PTFE, which stands for Poly Tetra Fluoro Ethylene or as a plumber calls it Plumbers Tape For Everything.
 Should be used on every 15mm/ '' connection.

 2. Don't screw up and screws tight until the end.
 This allows the panels and glass to move and twist into position as you go.

 4. Do you need a PEV?
 Pressure Equalising Valve?
 This only protects the life and functionality of any shower valve but also helps ensure constant temperatures.

-5. If it’s possible to fill the tub or tray with water before you start to check of cracks of leaks, do so.
+5. If it's possible to fill the tub or tray with water before you start to check for cracks of leaks, do so.

 WALL AND CONTROL PANEL:

 This is when you'll need two people.
 First look over every panel and the back of the control panel and tighten up the connections to the valve, water jets and anything that you can see, as many are only hand tight for transport purposes and will not initially be watertight.
 The first thing you will need to do is place the 'back panels' onto the tub and all but tighten up there connections to the base, don't tighten these fully yet, leave them with the fixings to hold them in place but slack enough to allow them to have some manoeuvrability.
 Then place in the control panel, the best steam shower units will have either a rubber or plastic strip running along the lengths of where the panels meet to ensure a waterproof fitting, Otherwise it would be more than wise to run a small bead of silicon down the lengths, it's better to use too much silicon than too little as any excess can simply be wiped off.